Kochi Municipal Corporation

-The Kochi Municipal Corporation is the municipal corporation that manages the Indian city of Kochi (also known as Cochin) in the state of Kerala.
+The Kochi Municipal Corporation is the municipal corporation that governs the Indian city of Kochi in the state of Kerala.
 The Corporation manages 94.88 km2 of Kochi city and has a population of 677,381 within that area.
 It is the most densely populated city corporation in the state.
 Kochi Municipal Corporation has been formed with functions to improve the infrastructure of town.

 History

 The port at Kozhikode held superior economic and political position in medieval Kerala coast, while Kannur, Kollam, and Kochi, were commercially important secondary ports, where the traders from various parts of the world would gather.
-The Portuguese arrived at Kappad Kozhikode in 1498 during the Age of Discovery, thus opening a direct sea route from Europe to India.
-With the arrival of Portuguese on Malabar Coast in the late 15th century CE, the power of Zamorin began to decline and Kochi began to emerge as the largest port city on the coast.
-The Cochin Municipal Corporation was formed on 1 November 1967 merging municipalities of Fort Kochi, Mattancherry and Ernakulam.
-The municipalities of Fort Kochi and Mattancherry were one among the oldest in the country.
+The arrival of the Portuguese at Kappad, Kozhikode in 1498, during the Age of Discovery, opened a direct sea route from Europe to India.
+However with the arrival of Portuguese, the power of Zamorin began to decline and Kochi began to emerge as the largest port city on the coast.

-The region of Fort Cochin had the first municipality in any part of India.
-The Fort Kochi had its first municipality established under Dutch influence on 18 April 1664 which was limited within Dutch occupied Kochi Stormburg Fort (Immanuel Fort).
-This was the oldest municipality recorded in Indian sub-continent.
-However, with handing over Kochi to British as part of Anglo-Dutch treaty, the municipality of Fort Kochi was disbanded and most of the local administration were carried out Pandara officials (Revenue department of Kochi Kingdom).
-The Ernakulam town was under direct protection of British Resident of Kochi.
-A municipality under chairmanship of British Resident was commissioned in 1823 to administer Ernakulam town.
-However it doesn't represent any local population, as it consist of military officials of British East India Company.
+The Fort Kochi had its first municipality established under Dutch influence on 18 April 1664 which was limited within Dutch occupied Kochi Stormburg Fort (Immanuel Fort), which was the oldest municipality in the Indian sub-continent.
+However, with the handing over of Kochi to the British as part of Anglo-Dutch treaty, the municipality of Fort Kochi was disbanded and much of the local administration were then carried out by Pandara officials (Revenue department of Cochin Kingdom).
+The Ernakulam town was under the direct protection of the British Resident of Kochi.
+A municipality under the chairmanship of British Resident was commissioned in 1823 to administer Ernakulam town.
+However it didn't have local representation, rather constituted by military officials of the British East India Company.

-In 1866, Fort Cochin municipality reestablished.
 Fort Kochi, which was a part of Malabar District until 1956, was made a municipality on 1 November 1866, along with Kannur, Thalassery, Kozhikode, and Palakkad, according to the Madras Act 10 of 1865 (Amendment of the Improvements in Towns act 1850) of the British Indian Empire.
 Its first Municipal Council seating contest was conducted in 1883.
-This was first modern municipality in the state and also the first native (not under British India) municipality of the country.
+This was first modern municipality in the region and also the first native (not under British India) municipality of the country.
 Much of Kochi's progress in local administration came under reign of Maharaja Rama Varma along with support of Diwan Sankunni Menon.
-In year 1873, Mattencherry areas were demarcated out of Fort Kochi and a new Municipality board was formed.
-In 1896, the Maharaja announced establishment of Municipal board for Ernakulam town with 4 members from Palace, 2 members from local communities, one Englishman and 2 members from other religious minorities.
-The Mayor was nominated by Maharaja.
-These were the first step towards establishing a modern municipalities in the city.
+In the year 1873, Mattancherry areas were demarcated out of Fort Kochi and a new municipal board was formed.
+In 1896, the Maharaja announced establishment of a municipal board for Ernakulam town, constituted by 4 members from palace, 2 members from local communities, one Englishman and 2 members from other religious minorities.
+The mayor was nominated by Maharaja.
+These were the first steps towards establishing a modern municipalities in the city.